TrevorGachengo/MNIST/README.md

 ## Motivation for project
-I initially wanted to create a network that could solve a Rubik's cube, however I had zero knowledge on how neural networks actually worked.
-This sparked the idea of creating my own multiclass classification model from scratch without relying on libraries such as Pytorch or Tensorflow.
-This allowed me to understand the core fundamentals and further develop my problem solving skills.
+I initially aimed to create a network capable of solving a Rubik's cube, but I realized I had no foundational knowledge of how neural networks actually worked.
+This led me to the idea of building a multiclass classification model from scratch, without using libraries like PyTorch or TensorFlow.
+This approach has allowed me to grasp the core fundamentals of neural networks and further develop my problem-solving skills.

 ## References